Bring All Confidential Reports Into One Secure Place

 This turns broad ideas like “integrity” and “respect” into real-world guidance: “Here’s how to treat colleagues,” “Here’s what to do if you spot a conflict of interest.”

-Only about 50% of top companies have an effective code of conduct, which means many organizations remain exposed to compliance issues and cultural risks.
+Only ~50% of top companies have an effective code of conduct, meaning many remain exposed to compliance issues and cultural risks.

 Why do companies have a code of conduct?
 Beyond legal protection, a clear company code of conduct and ethics shapes expectations and employee behavior, providing the standards that protect your company’s culture, reputation, and people.